Skip to content

 IEC 62443-3-2 defines Security Zones and Conduits.
 A zone is a group of assets with the same security requirements and threat exposure.
 A conduit is a communication path between zones, controlled by firewalls or data diodes.

-This maps directly to the Purdue Model: each Purdue level is a security zone, and the connections between levels are conduits.
+This diagram maps directly to the Purdue Model: each Purdue level is a security zone, and the connections between levels are conduits.

 1. Identify zones — group assets by function and threat exposure